Updated 1 September 2021

 We also collect information about you through email or through our hard-copy forms sent by email or handed over in person, when you visit our offices or contact us requesting information about our services, when you request a quotation, when you submit an order or request the provision of a service or submit to us information about you and/or on behalf of your company(ies) during the course of providing a service to you and/or your company(ies) and when you pay us for services rendered or to be rendered.

 Finally, we record information about you when you ask us to perform payments or other financial transactions on behalf of your companies or yourself.

 What type of information is collected from you?

-The personal information we collect is only information that we need in order to provide you with our services, to respond to your queries and to comply with our legal or regulator duties in relation to those services.
+The personal information we collect is only information that we need in order to provide you with our services, to respond to your queries and to comply with our legal or regulatory duties in relation to those services.
 Accordingly, the provision of such information is mandatory, in the sense that we will be unable to provide you with our services if we do not have the said information.
-If we seek additional information, we will inform you of the purpose and seek your consent.
+If we seek additional information, we will inform you of the purpose and if necessary, seek your consent.

 The personal information we collect may include:

 -copies of identity and proof of address documents, such as a utility bill, passport or identity card,

 -banking security credentials, when applicable,

 -your payees’ names and bank account details, when applicable,

 -any contract or other document you furnish us in the context of requesting or receiving our services,